When you record employee leave in Excel, you can either create your own format from scratch or download a template online.

 For more information on leave management, check out our posts on:

-- How you can use a team attendance tracker to save yourself a lot of time
+- How to use a team attendance tracker to save yourself a lot of time

-- How you can use an employee leave tracker (without using an Excel spreadsheet)
+- How to use an employee leave tracker (without using an Excel spreadsheet)

 - How to factor in public holidays when you track leave